 Min 40 Hours

-They work more than 40 hours per week.
-The work hours generally depend on the kind of job.
+Individuals who opt for a career as choreographers work more than 40 hours per week.
+Dance choreographers work hours generally depend on the kind of job.
 A teacher may work for limited hours but a choreographer in theatre might have to work for longer durations as the date of their show approaches.

 How to become a Choreographer?